tomahim/py-image-dataset-generator/README.md

 # Python image dataset generator

 This project intend to get a large image dataset with minimal effort.

-Frist grab image from internet by specifying keywords (google images by default) and generate new one from existing an existing dataset.
+First grab image from internet by specifying keywords (google images by default) and then generate new one from existing an existing dataset.